 These koa and ʻōhiʻa forests on the slopes of Hualālai and Mauna Loa had a lot of fruiting plants in the understory.

-The large amount of understory shrubs provided food and cover to hide from predators.
+A large number of understory shrubs provided food and cover to hide from predators.

 What do I eat?